hashicorp/vagrant/website/docs/source/v2/provisioning/docker.html.md

 * `args` (string) - Extra arguments for [`docker run`](http://docs.docker.io/en/latest/commandline/cli/#run)
   on the command line.
 These are raw arguments that are passed directly to Docker.

+* `daemonize` (boolean) - If true, the "-d" flag is given to `docker run` to daemonize the containers.
+By default this is true.

 For example, here is how you would configure Docker to run a container with the Vagrant shared directory mounted inside of it: